12th Dec 2024

 What is a Revision Facelift?

 A revision facelift is what it sounds like: it's a second (or third) facelift.
-People opt for revision surgery because they're unhappy with the results of their previous facelift or they feel it’s time for a refreshing facelift.
+People opt for facelift revision surgery because they're unhappy with the results of their previous facelift or they feel it’s time for a refreshing facelift.
 In other cases the surgeon did not achieve the look they were going for or ageing and gravity have taken impacted the results.
 Revision surgery can help improve the face's appearance and correct any issues you may have with your previous facelift.

 Our top revision facelift specialist at Kensington Medical can make the careful adjustments needed to improve the results of a previous facelift.
 The best option is to get in touch to talk through what areas you want to improve on.